lukehanson2429/southeast-feasts/README.md

     * By resetting the search button this will send the user back to all recipes.
     * Link to recipe description by clicking card panel (recipe.html).
 Image on Card panel will allow the user to take a closer look at the recipe image. - **As a new user how do I find ingredients list and method to cook the recipe?**

+* Sign In/ Sign Up Pages (signin.html/signup.html)
+    * Sign In Page allows an existing user to sign in via a username & Password. - **As an existing user how do I log into my account?**
+    * Sign Up Page allows a new user to register to create an account with new username and password. - **As a new user how do I register?**

+* Sign In/ Sign Up Pages (signin.html/signup.html)
+    * Sign In Page allows an existing user to sign in via a username & Password. - **As an existing user how do I log into my account?**
+    * Sign Up Page allows a new user to register to create an account with new username and password. - **As a new user how do I register?**
+    * When user is logged in/registered Home, Recipes, Profile & Add Recipe will be displayed in Navbar as session user is logged in.

+* Profile Page (profile.html)
+    * If session user is admin all recipe cards will be displayed otherwise will show appropriate Recipe Cards for session user. - **As an existing user how do I view my own recipes that I've added?**
+    * Edit functionality within recipe cards on profile page to edit recipe. - **As an existing user how do I edit an existing recipe?**
+    * Delete functionality within recipe cards on profile page to delete recipe.
+Modal pop up when delete button clicked as additional security function. **As an existing user how do I delete an existing recipe?**

+* Recipe Description (recipe.html)
+    * Upon clicking any recipe cards through the website the recipe decription will be displayed and all manner of infomation will be available such as Ingredients & Method of Cooking. - **As a new user how do I find ingredients list and method to cook the recipe?**

+* Add recipe (add_recipe.html)
+    * Add recipe within the Navbar will allow the session user to add a new recipe. - **As an existing user how do I share a new recipe?**
+    * All fields are required with some having min/max lengths for each field.
+    * Tooltipped info pop ups next to some fields explaing what is required.

+* Edit recipe (edit_recipe.html)
+    * Edit recipe accessed via profile page which will take you to the edit recipe page. - **As an existing user how do I edit an existing recipe?**
+    * All fields will be prefilled with current entry from mongodb.
+    * Tooltipped info pop ups next to some fields explaing what is required.

+* Other Features
+    * Responsive on all devices
+    * Pop up Modal for delete button.
+    * Custom Jquery so Carousel works approriately.
+    * Jquery Validation code for select field added as explained in Backend Mini Project.

+* Features left to implement
+    * Pagination for recipes page when more than 8 recipe cards are displayed (beyond my scope of kn owledge right now).
+    * Newsletter sign up on home page via email js.
+    * Review section to be able to leave comments/rating for recipes viewed when logged in.